Contract Faculty (EXPIRED)

 We will review applications beginning on February 1, 2023, and will continue until we fill the position.
 Should you have any questions please contact: Ahmed Ansari, [email protected], and Danya Glabau, [email protected].

-New York University (NYU) is one of the top private universities in the United States.
-NYU Tandon has an illustrious past as Brooklyn Poly and NYU Polytechnic School of Engineering.
-Our mission is to excel in research, teaching and entrepreneurship.
-We aim to inspire and educate engineers for the 21st century.
+New York University (NYU) is one of the top private universities in the United States, and NYU Tandon School of Engineering traces its roots back to 1854, building on an illustrious past as Brooklyn Poly and the NYU Polytechnic School of Engineering.
+Our mission is to excel in research, teaching, and entrepreneurship and inspire and educate engineers for the 21st century — backed by an historic commitment of $1 billion to recruit new faculty, fuel groundbreaking basic and applied research in key areas, and expand the Downtown Brooklyn campus.
 NYU Tandon faculty are world renowned leaders in science and technology, with a strong commitment to research, innovation, and entrepreneurship that make a difference in the world.
-With NYU's unrivaled global network of campuses, we promote a truly global engineering education.
-We are deeply committed to teaching and learning, and we lead in online education and in K-12 STEM outreach.
-Our students conduct Vertically Integrated Research projects and participate in an extensive undergraduate summer research program.
+We lead and have ties to multidisciplinary centers in wireless technology, cybersecurity, urban informatics, data sciences, artificial intelligence, renewable energy, and health, among others.
+Our faculty and students are part of the high-tech start-up culture in New York City and in downtown Brooklyn, and we support three “future lab” business incubators that connect our students and faculty to today’s innovation economy.
+We are deeply committed to teaching and learning, and with NYU's unrivaled global network of campuses, we promote a truly global engineering education.

 NYU Tandon is committed to substantially increase the proportion of our faculty from historically underrepresented groups in STEM and we encourage candidates from such groups to apply.
 We aspire to create a climate where diversity and inclusion are not only appreciated but considered an asset for creativity and innovation, and we seek faculty who have a real passion for a culturally diverse environment.
 We take pride in our high numbers of female students and students who are the first in their family to go to college.
 NYU belongs to the Higher Education Recruitment Consortium (HERC), which assists with dual-career searches, and our faculty are supported by a range of work-life balance programs provided by the NYU Office of Work Life.